osohq/oso/docs/content/python/guides/roles/getting-started.md

 >}}

 Notice the `"repo:reader"` and `"repo:admin"` implications.
-These are roles defined on another resource, Repository.
+These are roles defined on another resource, `Repo`.
 In the next guide, we'll see how to set up **cross resource implied roles** like these!

 ## Have feedback?